JeffersonLab/jiriaf-test-platform/main/local-ejfat/init-jrm/readme.md

 If you encounter issues:
 1. Verify SSH connectivity to the target nodes.
-2. Check if port 38687 is available on both local and remote machines.
+2. Check if the API server port is available on both local and remote machines.
 3. Ensure `node-setup.sh` is present in the same directory as `launch-nodes.sh`.

 For more detailed information, refer to the comments in `launch-nodes.sh` and `node-setup.sh`.